Sikongdddl/2023_SE4353_MBaaS/README.md

 ## bookstore:
 a bookstore application demo developed with our MBaaS skeleton

-## API:
+## llm:
-interesting attempt combinding llm with our MBaaS
+golang-based interesting attempt combinding llm with our MBaaS